 What are Privileged Access Workstations?

 Thus, IT and business users are supplied with a dedicated workstation (privileged access workstation) for privileged use.
-When logging into their PAWs, users access privileged accounts through a privileged access management (PAM) platform that manages all access rights and permissions.
+When logging into their PAWs, users access privileged accounts through a Privileged Access Management (PAM) platform that manages all access rights and permissions.

 Microsoft, for example, recommends that users access privileged accounts from a dedicated device or operating system that is only used for privileged activities.

 Software tools that provide privileged access management are essential to managing privileged access through PAWs.
-PAM solutions, for example encompass password vaults, access controls, privileged access monitoring, behavioral analytics and more.
-PAM solutions control and secure who gains access to privileged accounts, how long they have access, what they can do with that access.
+PAM solutions, for example encompass password vaults, access controls, privileged access monitoring, behavioral analytics, and more.
+PAM solutions control and secure who gains access to privileged accounts, how long they have access, and what they can do with that access.

 - Dedicated systems that are hardened to provide high-security protection for sensitive accounts and tasks

 - Built on trusted hardware with clean source media, deployed and monitored for full visibility

 - A way to deliver efficient and automated patching of security updates to ensure system security